 We now know that the brain plays a central role in just about everything, from our thoughts, to our emotions, to our behavior—for better or worse—our brain is the engine.
 Research has also shown us that our brains have the incredible capacity to rewire themselves.
-Therefore, each of us can essentially create and wire our best brain.
+Therefore, each of us can essentially create and wire our best brains.

 Sit quietly with that thought for a moment.
 The ability of the brain to rewire is revolutionary and life-changing.
 This knowledge puts us in the driver's seat of our lives and allows us to be in the present moment.